 Gazetteer of British Ghosts (1971)

-This unique reference book and guide to the ghost population of the British Isles covers a subject that fascinates and, at the same time, terrifies mankind.
-The ghosts of Britain are numerous. here for the first time, catalogued and placed in alphabetical order, are well over two-hundred accounts of ghostly happenings ranging from the legendary to the factually presented and the scientifically investigated.
+The first comprehensive guide to the ghost population of the British Isles, it covers a subject that still fascinates and, at the same time, still terrifies.
+The ghosts of Britain are numerous, and in this book (catalogued and placed in alphabetical order) are well over two-hundred accounts of ghostly happenings - ranging from the legendary to the factually presented and the scientifically investigated.

-Included are details not only of such famous haunted houses as Borley and Bettiscombe, Hampton Court and Hinton Ampner, Glamis and Great Bealings but also lesser known hauntings such as those associated with Woburn, the Gargoyle Theatre in Soho, St. Albans and Bury St. Edmunds.
-The author has also assembled a wealth of new material pertaining to such hauntings as those at Sandringham, Thames Ditton, Penzance, Greenwich and Grandchester.
-Every entry ends with a nearby recommended hotel.
+Included are details not only of such famous haunted houses as Borley and Bettiscombe, Hampton Court and Hinton Ampner, Glamis and Great Bealings, but also lesser known hauntings such as those associated with Woburn, the Gargoyle Theatre in Soho, St. Albans and Bury St. Edmunds.

 Here are such varied phenomena as the 'big grey man of Ben MacDhui', the haunted mountain vouched for by professors, doctors and mountaineers of considerable standing; or the curious disturbances at the Edinburgh home of Sir Alexander Seton subsequent to his wife's removing an ancient bone from an Egyptian tomb.
 Do you know where an vampire lurks in the shadows of a ruined church?
 Where giant footsteps cause panic to hardened climbers?
 Where the red glow of battle shines annually?
 Where corpses whisper?
 These and many other strange stories, legends and authentic accounts of ghostly happenings have been catalogued alphabetically for easy reference.